gau-nernst/gau-nernst.github.io/content/posts/20250812-fa-5090/index.md

 {{< figure src="bank_conflicts.svg" alt="Bank conflicts" caption="Memory bank distribution for a 8x64 BF16 tile in shared memory." >}}

 From the figure above, when we load the 8x8 `ldmatrix` tile, the same 4 banks 0-3 service all 32 threads, resulting in 8-way bank conflict.
-TODO: figure out why nsight reports 16-way bank confict.
+I'm not sure why Nsight Compute reports 16-way bank conflict as shown above.
+I tried looking up [matmul blogposts with swizzling](https://alexarmbr.github.io/2024/08/10/How-To-Write-A-Fast-Matrix-Multiplication-From-Scratch-With-Tensor-Cores.html) and [NVIDIA forum threads](https://forums.developer.nvidia.com/t/ncu-detects-bank-conflicts-in-matrix-transposition-after-padding/239100/6), and found another way to check for bank conflicts was to go to the **Source** tab of Nsight Compute and check for **L1 Wavefronts Shared** and **L1 Wavefronts Shared Ideal** (I had to enable these two columns manually since they were not displayed by default for me).

+{{< figure src="ldmatrix_bank_conflicts.png" alt="Bank conflicts in ldmatrix" caption="Actual and Ideal L1 Wavefronts Shared of `ldmatrix` in kernel Version 1." >}}

+The ratio of **Ideal / Actual** is 8, matching our hypothesis of 8-way bank conflicts.
+I'm still not sure why there is a discrepancy between this value and the one in **Details** tab.

-There are 2 standard solutions to this problem
+Anyway, there are 2 standard solutions to this problem
 1. **Pad shared memory**.
 Due to `ldmatrix`'s alignment requirement, we can only pad the width with 16 bytes, equivalent to 4 banks.
 This means that when we go to the next row, the memory banks are shifted by 4, avoiding bank conflicts.
 In many cases, this is good enough.
 However, it's generally quite wasteful as we are not utilising the padded storage.
 2. **Swizzle shared memory address**.
 This is black magic: you XOR the shared memory address with some magic numbers, then suddenly bank conflicts disappear!